LIMUNIMI/SAMPLE/scripts/beatsdrop/README.md

 python scripts/beatsdrop/figures.py --help
 ```

-To run the script you have to provide the path to an output folderfor the figures (which will be created, if it doesn't exist).
+To run the script you have to provide the path to an output folder for the figures (which will be created, if it doesn't exist).
 E.g.
 ```
 python scripts/beatsdrop/figures.py ./beatsdrop-figures
 ```